ChrisLindland/racecar-website/docs/week1/02_tuesday/ROS_lab.md

 <li>Get docker running on your computer with functional mounting.
 (Good luck!)</li>
 <li>Create a new folder.<ol type="a">
-<li>Navigate to your mount folder on either your native terminal or on the docker terminal.<br>
+<li>Navigate to your mount folder on either your native terminal or on the docker/virtual terminal.<br>
 The terminal command is <font color=#00A0F0>`<a href="#" data-toggle="tooltip" title="i.e. change directory">cd</a> &#60;folder path&#62;`</font>.<br>
 <font color=#A0A0A0>For example `cd Documents/team_42_labs/`.</font></li>
 <li>Create a new folder, and name it sensibly like "example_ROS".<br>